FLSLuiz/CLIClassManagement/README.md

 #### Description:

 `Class Management App` is an app  made with Java created to manage students data.
 It provides the user the capability to perform CRUD operations
 (Create, Read, Update, Delete), the menu interface is terminal based.
+As of 21/02/2024 this project is incomplete, will update when it becomes completely functional.

 1. **Students.java**: